sbabcoc/Remote-Session/README.md

 ```

 The implementation of `BatchUtils` demonstrates how to use a couple of important **Remote Session** classes:
 * `SessionHolder` - This is a wrapper class for objects that extend the `Channel` class.
-The wrapper implements the `Closeable` interface, and `SshUtils` uses a "try-with-resources" block to ensure that the channel is always closed regardless of the outcome of command execution. `SessionHolder` includes these methods (among others):
+The wrapper implements the `Closeable` interface, and `BatchUtils` uses a "try-with-resources" block to ensure that the channel is always closed regardless of the outcome of command execution. `SessionHolder` includes these methods (among others):
   * `getChannel` - Get the channel to the remote session created for this `SessionHolder`.
   * `getChannelStream` - Get a new channel stream object for this session.
   * `disconnect` - Disconnect channel and session.